 What can we do about it?

-With the current crisis in American education, one might ask: what is the purpose of an education?
+With the current crisis in American education, one might ask: what is the purpose of education?
 It has long been argued that academic, technological, scientific, and financial achievements must be placed in the context of overall societal advancement.
 Through the Veritas Institute model, rising leaders make this vital connection between education and their life calling – as they discover their unique place and God’s purpose for their lives through service to others.

 Rather than focusing exclusively on external measures of success, Veritas participants are taught how to lead lives of meaning as they understand that the purpose of their educational pursuits involves being concerned about the spiritual and physical healing of those around them.
 They understand that God chose – out of all time – this time to bring them into the world to find solutions to society’s most pressing issues.

 Interestingly, Neuroscience research confirms a specific connection between doing good for others and a positive outlook on life.
-God wired the human brain to thrive with purpose!
+God wired the human brain to thrive with a purpose!

 Where does purpose ultimately come from?